 While in high school, you’ll be able to take classes for free and get your feet wet on what college courses are like.
-Remember though, your grade is part of your college transcript, so choose wisely and apply yourself!
+Remember, though, your grade is part of your college transcript, so choose wisely and apply yourself!
 We recommend working with your admissions advisor to pick out the right classes for you.

-In addition, during their senior year students can complete one lab course at AACC from this list:
+In addition, during their senior year, students can complete one lab course at AACC from this list:

 Students attending the Center for Applied Technology-South (CAT-South) can earn college credits by enrolling in selected Career Technology Education (CTE) programs.
 You then just need to successfully complete your CAT- South program, and earn a C or better on the AACC college proficiency assessment(s).
 Grades below C will not be reflected on your AACC college transcript.

-You can earn proficiency credit by completing this CTE program at Broadneck High School.
+You can earn proficiency credit by completing this CTE program at Broadneck High School: